Rocco-Gossmann/GoWas/Documentation/Graphics_and_Sound.md

-The PNGs Filename is converted into a VariableName, but due to the nature of variable names, not all characters of a filename can be put into a variable name, theirefore all characters, that don't match the following regexp are stripped from the file name `[A-Za-z0-9_]`
+The PNGs Filename is converted into a VariableName, but due to the nature of variable names, not all characters of a filename can be put into a variable name, therefore all characters, that don't match the following regexp are stripped from the file name `[A-Za-z0-9_]`

-Here are a few examples of file- to variable name conversions
+Here are a few examples of file-to-variable name conversions

 | Asset-File                       | Go-File                       | Go-Variable          |
 |----------------------------------|-------------------------------|----------------------|